 Who is requesting On what basis may a copy of recording be accessed? access?
 1 Accused Only upon an order from the presiding Judge/JJ [or in that Judge's/JJ's absence, the Regional Administrative Judge/Administrative JJ or Judge/JJ assigned by the Regional Administrative Judge/Administrative JJ].
-Any order should include the terms in the Access Order attached as Appendix B. 2 Counsel of record On providing an electronic undertaking using their digital credential or an undertaking in the form attached as Appendix A. The undertaking includes conditions that restrict the use of the copy and prohibit any further distribution of it.
-3 Other lawyer By providing a letter of authorization from the accused or counsel of record authorizing the lawyer to obtain a copy of the audio recording, and on providing an undertaking in the form attached as Appendix A. The undertaking includes conditions that restrict the use of the copy and prohibit any further distribution of it.
-4 Accredited Accredited journalists must provide an undertaking and journalists receive a desk order from a Court Services Justice of the Peace (CSJP), with terms that prohibit release of the copy to a third party, or its broadcast, transmission or reproduction in any way, including placement on the internet.
+Any order should include the terms in the Access Order attached as Appendix B. 2 Counsel of record On providing an electronic undertaking using their digital credential or an undertaking in the form attached as Appendix A .
+The undertaking includes conditions that restrict the use of the copy and prohibit any further distribution of it.
+3 Other lawyer By providing a letter of authorization from the accused or counsel of record authorizing the lawyer to obtain a copy of the audio recording, and on providing an undertaking in the form attached as Appendix A .
+The undertaking includes conditions that restrict the use of the copy and prohibit any further distribution of it.
+4 Accredited journalists Accredited journalists must provide an undertaking and receive a desk order from a Court Services Justice of the Peace (CSJP), with terms that prohibit release of the copy to a third party, or its broadcast, transmission or reproduction in any way, including placement on the internet.
 In addition, there must be a term that requires the journalist to keep the copy secure and to return the copy to the registry/destroy the recording when it is no longer required.
-See NM 01 5 Any other econo regarding access by FTP.
-5 Any other access Access to a copy must be by court order by the presiding Judge/JJ or, in that Judge's/JJ's absence, the Regional Administrative Judge/Administrative JJ, or Judge/JJ assigned by the Regional Administrative Judge/Administrative JJ.
-Any order should include the terms in the Access Order attached as Appendix B. 1 However, if a court registry is equipped for public listening, 1 parties, counsel, members of the legal profession, accredited journalists, and all members of the public, including journalists who are not accredited, can use the וויטועטוויא וטעווומווסוס איווט מוב ווטג מנטובעוובע, נמוו עספ גוופ public listening facilities to listen to a recording.
+See MM 01 regarding access by FTP.
+5 Any other access including journalists who are not accredited, can use the public listening facilities to listen to a recording.
 If the registry is not equipped for public listening, listening will only be permitted if ordered by the Court.